4 Things That Lead to More Network Placements

 While this might be a foregone conclusion for some recruiters, it should not be overlooked.
 Striking a professional chord is integral to navigating the ups and downs of the placement process and arriving at a successful conclusion.

-When you conduct business in a thoroughly professional fashion, you overcome challenges and more easily eliminate obstacles to placement success.
+When you conduct business in a thoroughly professional manner, you overcome challenges and more easily eliminate obstacles to placement success.

 If you have questions about how to maximize your Top Echelon Network membership and make more splits, I urge you to contact Director of Network Operations Drea Codispoti, CPC/CERS.